elegant-php/doctrine/README.md

 ### Factories

-Try creating objects of **other interfaces** only in the object constructor with a condition.
+Create objects of **other interfaces** only in the object constructor with a condition.

-When creating objects in methods, just return them and don't use them in those methods.

 > It is better to create objects of other interfaces in secondary constructors, which is not yet available in PHP.